Autonomous-driving synthetic data augmentation

 Scaling quality metrics

-Scaling behavior for quality, realism, diversity, and text-alignment metrics.
+Scaling behavior for quality, realism, diversity, and text alignment.

 Released models